MarioPezzella/CdS-PhotoDegradation-Modelling/README.md

 ### License

-CdS-Degradation-Modelling is distributed under the terms of the GNU GPL
+CdS-PhotoDegradation-Modelling is distributed under the terms of the GNU GPL
 v.
 3 license (see the attached `LICENSE.md` file).

 ### Acknowledgements